plgd-dev/doc/content/en/deployment/k8s.md

 > helm install -f withMock.yaml hub plgd/plgd-hub
 ```

-The plgd hub is then being deployed to the Kubernetes cluster.
+Deployment of the plgd hub to the Kubernetes cluster is then initiated.
 Status of the deployment can be verified by calling `kubectl get all`.
-When all pods are up and running, plgd Dasboard will be available on `https://example.com` domain.
+When all pods are up and running, the plgd Dasboard will become available on your configured domain (e.g. `https://example.com`).

 ### Deployment with Auth0 OAuth2.0 Server

 Our [try.plgd.cloud](https://try.plgd.cloud) instance which is available for free uses [Auth0 Identity Provider](https://auth0.com).
-Sample configuration which enables you to use any OAuth2.0 Server would be as follows:
+Example configuration enabling an integration with an external OAuth2.0 Server should contain OAuth2.0 configuration for the device as well as the dasboard.
+All required values are part of the `global.` index.

 ```sh
 > echo "global: